-- 4. After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for independent directors, as required under Part IV (A) and (C) of Annex "C" of SRC Rule 12, which list, shall be made available to the Commission and to all stockholders through the filing and distribution of the Information Statement, in accordance with SRC Rule 20, or in such other reports the Company is required to submit to the Commission.
-The name of the person or group of persons who recommended the nomination of the independent director shall be identified in such report including any relationship with the nominee. - 5.
-Only nominees whose names appear on the Final List of Candidates shall be eligible for election as independent director/s.
-No other nomination shall be entertained after the Final List of Candidates shall have been prepared.
-No further nominations shall be entertained nor allowed on the floor during the actual annual stockholders' meeting. - 6.
-Election of Independent Director/s - 6.1 Except as those required under this Rule and subject to pertinent existing laws, rules and regulations of the Commission, the conduct of the election of independent director/s shall be made in accordance with the standard election procedures of the company or its by-laws. - 6.2 It shall be the responsibility of the Chairman of the Meeting to inform all stockholders in attendance of the mandatory requirement of electing independent director/s.
-He shall ensure that independent director/s is elected during the stockholders' meeting. - 6.3 Specific slot/s for independent directors shall not be filled-up by unqualified nominees.
+6.1 Except as those required under this Rule and subject to pertinent existing laws, rules and regulations of the Commission, the conduct of the election of independent director/s shall be made in accordance with the standard election procedures of the company or its by-laws.
+6.2 It shall be the responsibility of the Chairman of the Meeting to inform all stockholders in attendance of the mandatory requirement of electing independent director/s.
+He shall ensure that independent director/s is elected during the stockholders' meeting.
+6.3 Specific slot/s for independent directors shall not be filled-up by unqualified nominees.
 6.4 In case of failure of election for independent director/s, the Chairman of the Meeting shall call a separate election during the same meeting to fill up the vacancy. b.
-Re-appointment (i) Executive Directors Same process as stated above for selection/appointment of Executive Directors Same criteria as stated above for selection/appointment of Executive Directors (ii) Non-Executive Directors Same process as stated above for selection/appointment of Non-Executive Directors Same criteria as stated above for selection/appointment of Non-Executive Directors (iii) Independent Directors Same process as stated above for selection/appointment of Independent Directors Same criteria as stated above for selection/appointment of Independent Directors c.
-Permanent Disqualification (i) Executive Same process as stated in the criteria for Any of the following shall be a Directors permanent disqualification of Executive Directors ground for the permanent disqualification of a Director: 1.1.
-Any person convicted by final judgment or order by a competent judicial or administrative body of any crime that (a) involves the purchase or sale of securities as defined in the Securities Regulation Code; (b) arises out of the person's conduct as an underwriter, broker, dealer, investment adviser, principal, distributor, mutual fund dealer, futures commission merchant, commodity trading advisor, or floor broker; or (c) arises out of his fiduciary relationship with a bank, quasi-bank, trust company, investment house or as an affiliated person of any of them.
-1.2.
-Any person who, by reason of misconduct, after hearing, is permanently enjoined by a final judgment or order of the Commission or any court or administrative body competent jurisdiction from (a) acting as underwriter, broker, dealer, investment adviser, principal, distributor, mutual fund dealer, futures merchant, commission commodity trading advisor, or floor broker; (b) acting as a director or officer of a bank, quasi-bank, trust company, investment house or as investment company; or (c) engaging in or continuing any conduct or practice in any of the capacities mentioned above or willfully violating the laws that govern securities and banking activities.
+Re-appointment (i) Executive Directors Same process as stated above for selection/appointment of Executive Directors Same criteria as stated above for selection/appointment of Executive Directors (ii) Non-Executive Directors Same process as stated above for selection/appointment of Non-Executive Directors for selection/appointment of Non-Executive Directors (iii) Independent Directors Same process as stated above for selection/appointment of Independent Directors Same criteria as stated above for selection/appointment of Independent Directors c.
+Permanent Disqualification (i) Executive Directors Same process as stated in the criteria for permanent disqualification of Executive Directors Any of the following shall be a ground for the permanent disqualification of a Director: 1.1.
+Any person convicted by final judgment or order by a competent judicial or administrative body of any crime that (a) involves the purchase or

+- sale securities defined in the Securities Regulation Code; (b) arises out of the person's conduct as an underwriter, broker, dealer, investment adviser, principal, distributor, mutual fund dealer, futures commission merchant. commodity trading advisor, or floor broker; or (c) arises out of his fiduciary relationship with a bank, quasi-bank, trust company, investment house or as an affiliated person of any of them. - 1.2.
+Any person who, by reason misconduct, hearing, is permanently enjoined by a final judgment or order of the Commission or any court or administrative body of competent jurisdiction from acting (a) underwriter, broker, dealer, investment adviser, principal, distributor, mutual fund futures dealer, commission merchant. commodity trading advisor, or floor broker; (b) acting as a director or officer of a bank, quasibank, trust company, investment house or as investment company; or engaging in continuing any conduct or practice in any of the capacities mentioned above or willfully violating the laws that govern securities and banking activities.

-The disqualification shall also apply if such person is currently the subject of an order of the Commission or any court or administrative body denying, revoking or suspending any registration, license or permit issued to him under the Corporation Code, Securities Regulation Code or any other law administered by the Commission or Bangko Sentral ng Pilipinas (BSP), or under any rule or regulation issued by the Commission or BSP, or has otherwise been restrained to engage in any activity involving securities and banking; or such person is currently the subject of an effective order of a selfregulatory organization suspending or expelling him from membership, participation or association with a member or participant of the organization.
+The disqualification shall also apply if such person

+is currently the subject of order of the Commission or any court or administrative body denying, revoking suspending any registration, license or permit issued to him under the Corporation Code, Securities Regulation Code or any other law administered by the Commission Bangko Sentral ng Pilipinas (BSP), or under any rule or regulation issued by the Commission or BSP, or has otherwise been restrained to engage in any activity involving securities and banking; or such person is currently the subject of an effective order of a self-regulatory organization suspending or expelling him from membership, participation or association with member or participant of the organization.